 In the video, Direction provides a behind-the-scenes look at his production studio and shares insight into what motivates him to make music and he also talks about the Music To Stop The Persecution project in general.

 Aton recently traveled to New Orleans, taking in the beautiful city and sharing MTSTP music with the folks.
 Here is what he had to say:

 “For more than 10 years, I have traveled to New Orleans on the 4th of July.
 Each year, Essence Festival takes place featuring various entertainment, artists and empowerment seminars.
 Usually, I work on Canal Street all day and late into the night.
 However, this time I took in more of this beautiful city while meeting folks and sharing MTSTP music.
 Here's some pics...

 NEW FEATURED VIDEO STREAMING

 ‘Celebrating World Falun Dafa Day,’ a Falun Dafa Information Center Video

 This is our official blog and where you will find all of our exclusive music.

-Rise-Ascend songs often contain samples that are legally authorized for use in his musical compositions by Splice.com, Arcade, and/or EastWest/Soundsonline.com.
+Rise-Ascend's songs often contain samples that are lawfully authorized for use in his musical compositions by Splice.com, Arcade, and/or EastWest/Soundsonline.com.
 Further, the cover art accompanying Rise-Ascend’s music, often contains images that are legally authorized for use by UnSplash.com.